Odds of dying in a car accident in Texas

 Before an accident even occurs, pay attention to warning signs from other drivers and be aware of risk factors that can make the difference in preventing an accident.

 It’s no secret that a car accident can drastically change the lives of you and your entire family.
-If the accident resulted in the loss of a life, contact us at George Salinas Accident Attorneys.
+If the accident resulted in the loss of a life, contact us at George Salinas Injury Attorneys.
 We will fight for your rights regardless of your immigration status.

 If you found this article interesting, read more: